CracklenRelaxle/NPS/datasets/datasetnotes.md

 ```
 This first function creates a regex string of a given row in the csv for use against the log data.
 I now need to make the function that finds the correct log.
 Then I need to make everything iterative.

+Unfortunately, these unix timestamps don't match.
+I do not understand why, but the timestamps of the CSV don't match up to the zeek logs or the PCAP.
+I do not know where these timestamps were pulled from.
+I should swap datasets probably.

 ## current state
 Need to match zeek logs to CSV malicious and benign labels